I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksdeviceregisteradapterobject.md

 ## -remarks
 <p>A minidriver that calls <b>KsDeviceRegisterAdapterObject</b> is responsible for previously acquiring the adapter object through <a href="kernel.iogetdmaadapter">IoGetDmaAdapter</a>. </p>

 <p>Also note that if the minidriver specifies the KSPIN_FLAG_GENERATE_MAPPINGS flag for any pin on any filter on the device, the minidriver must call <b>KsDeviceRegisterAdapterObject</b> before processing any data.
 More information about this flag can be found in the reference page for <a href="..\ks\ns-ks--kspin-descriptor-ex.md">KSPIN_DESCRIPTOR_EX</a>.
-Also see <a href="NULL">AVStream DMA Services</a>.</p><p class="note">In addition, as noted in the member description above, setting <i>MaxMappingsByteCount</i> does not guarantee that breaks will occur on page boundaries.
+Also see <a href="https://msdn.microsoft.com/ba1c525b-26b0-4778-b58b-f4169cfb972e">AVStream DMA Services</a>.</p><p class="note">In addition, as noted in the member description above, setting <i>MaxMappingsByteCount</i> does not guarantee that breaks will occur on page boundaries.
 If you require breaks on page boundaries, consider not specifying a limit on mapping sizes; instead, break the returned scatter/gather mappings into page-aligned chunks manually.</p>

-<p>Also see <a href="NULL">Supporting DMA in 64-Bit AVStream Drivers</a>.</p>
+<p>Also see <a href="https://msdn.microsoft.com/1173a83f-8d9e-4678-bfb5-f2fb91e827be">Supporting DMA in 64-Bit AVStream Drivers</a>.</p>

 ## -requirements
 <table>